eraybasar/pesdk-docs/_guides/ios/v7/resources/faq.md

 You might be wondering why the `PhotoEditorSDK.framework` folder is almost 100 MB large.
 This can be irritating at first, however this is not the size that your users will get.

 The PhotoEditor SDK includes many UI components, lookup tables and fonts.
-This results in a lot of code and thus a sizable binary, although there are certain factors that make it appear larger than it actually is.
+This results in a lot of code and thus a sizeable binary, although there are certain factors that make it appear larger than it actually is.
 We’re working hard to ensure the framework size stays as low as possible.

 ### Architectures

 The SDK binary includes slices for i386, x64, armv7 and arm64.
 For armv7 and arm64, bitcode is included as well — which basically results in 6 different slices. ([Learn more about bitcode here](https://www.photoeditorsdk.com/documentation/ios/faq#bitcode)) Each slice is a full and complete copy of the SDK, and only one slice is required for your users.
-During archiving Xcode ensures that the Simulator slices (i386, x64) are stripped away from our SDK, resulting in a significant size reduction.
+During archiving Xcode ensures that the Simulator slices (i386, x64) are stripped away from our SDK, which will result in a significant size reduction.

 Bitcode is a large size contributor.
 As bitcode is unoptimized code in a generic format, it takes up a lot of space.
 Since Bitcode is not architecture independent, slices are emitted for both armv7 and arm64.
-These slices are rather large, more than 8MB per slice, so support for bitcode alone is about 16 MB.
+These slices are rather large, more than 8MB per slice, so support for Bitcode alone is about 16 MB of space.

 ### App Thinning